asuh/front-end-macos/readme.md

 Apple's default system settings are limiting and don't show a lot of information.
 Let's change the settings for better usability around the system.
 Note: keep in mind you probably have to re-open Finder or Terminal to see these changes

-### Unhide the Library folder

-    chflags nohidden ~/Library

-Alternatively, open Finder, press `⇧⌘H`, `⌘2`, `⌘J` and check “Show Library Folder”.
-Unhiding this folder could be useful for manual backup, but it's not necessary.

 ### Set fast keyboard key repeat rate
 ```bash
 defaults write NSGlobalDomain KeyRepeat -int 0